shubhraj29/Building-an-AI-model-using-Python-and-Scikit-learn/README.md

 _Note: Data used in the projects is for demonstration purposes only and taken from cognitiveclass.ai_

 The project is about how to create and run a classification model.
+The data set contains information about customers of an online trading platform and the data set will be used to classify whether a given customer's probability of churn will be high, medium, or low.

 ## The project covers the following steps:
  - Data exploration